-- U.S. expatriates and former citizens or long-term residents of the United States; - persons holding our common stock as part of a hedge, straddle or other risk-reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies and other financial institutions; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax; - partnerships or other entities or arrangements classified as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; and - tax-qualified retirement plans.
+- U.S. expatriates and former citizens or long-term residents of the United States; - persons subject to the alternative minimum tax; - persons subject to special tax accounting rules as a result of any item of gross income with respect to our common stock being taken into account in an "applicable financial statement" as defined in Section 451(b) of the Code; - persons holding our common stock as part of a hedge, straddle or other risk-reduction strategy or as part of a conversion transaction or other integrated investment; - banks, insurance companies and other financial institutions; - brokers, dealers or traders in securities; - "controlled foreign corporations," "passive foreign investment companies" and corporations that accumulate earnings to avoid U.S. federal income tax: - partnerships or other entities or arrangements classified as partnerships for U.S. federal income tax purposes (and investors therein); - tax-exempt organizations or governmental organizations; - persons deemed to sell our common stock under the constructive sale provisions of the Code; - persons who hold or receive our common stock pursuant to the exercise of any employee stock option or otherwise as compensation; - tax-qualified retirement plans.